-- 2.1 Conditions of Grant - Children and young people are eligible following one day in care as recorded in the March 2017 children looked-after data return (SSDA903) and aged 4 to 15 at 31 August 2016. - DfE will update and finalise this allocation in December 2018 based on the number of children in care for at least one day during the year ending March 2018, as recorded in the March 2018 children looked-after data return (SSDA903), and aged 4 to 15 at 31 August 2017. - The Pupil Premium Plus must be managed by the designated Virtual School Head (VSH) in the local authority that looks after the child, and used without delay for the benefit of the looked-after child's educational needs as described in their personal education plan. - The VSH should ensure there are arrangements in place to discuss how the child will benefit from Pupil Premium Plus funding with the Designated Teacher or another member of staff in the child's education setting who best understands their needs. - 2.2 Pupil Premium Plus: Virtual School Heads' responsibilities
+2.1 Conditions of Grant

+- ESFA will allocate to local authorities a provisional amount of £2,300 per child looked after for at least one day, as recorded in the March 2018 children looked-after data return (SSDA903) and aged 4 to 15 at 31 August 2017. - ESFA will update and finalise this allocation in December 2019 based on the number of children looked after for at least one day during the year ending March 2019, as recorded in the March 2019 children looked-after data return (SSDA903) and aged 4 to 15 at 31 August 2018.
+This update may have an impact on some schools' allocations as set out above. - The LAC premium must be managed by the designated virtual school head (VSH) in the local authority that looks after the child, and used without delay for the benefit of the looked-after child's educational needs as described in their personal education plan. - The VSH should ensure there are arrangements in place to discuss how the child will benefit from pupil premium funding with the designated teacher or another member of staff in the child's education setting who best understands their needs.
+Processes for allocating funds to a child's education setting should be as simple as possible to avoid delay.

-- To work with each looked-after child's educational setting to agree how PPP funding will be spent to meet the needs identified in the child's personal education plan (PEP). - The grant must be managed by the Virtual School and used, in consultation with the [child in care's] Designated Teacher, to meet their needs (which will be described in their PEP) and improve outcomes. - The grant does not have to be allocated on a per capita basis, given that children and young people in care have differing levels of need at different stages of being in care.
+- 2.2 Pupil Premium Plus: Virtual School Heads' responsibilities: - To work with each looked-after child's educational setting to agree how PPP funding will be spent to meet the needs identified in the child's personal education plan (PEP). - The grant must be managed by the Virtual School and used, in consultation with the [child in care's] Designated Teacher, to meet their needs (which will be described in their PEP) and improve outcomes. - The grant does not have to be allocated on a per capita basis, given that children and young people in care have differing levels of need at different stages of being in care.
 The Virtual School Head can pass on less than the full amount or pass on more than the full amount based on individual circumstances and need.